abhishekacharya-hub/daily-coding-practice/README.md

 when the stack takes more space then it was assign it gets an error called stackoverfilow.

-this is comes to the picture when we deal with recursive functions, it is a fucntion that call itself multiple times with out any exit point . so when we call a recursive function the browser throws an error "maximum call size exceeds" this is what we call stack overflow
+this is comes to the picture when we deal with recursive functions, it is a fucntion that call itself multiple times with out any exit point . so when we call a recursive function the browser throws an error "maximum call size exceeds" this is what we call stack overflow.

 __constructor function__